tecnologiaenegocios/access_control/doc/controller-security.rst

 .. method:: run_with_security_manager

-   This method is meant to be used as an *around_filter*.
-The filter must be set before any :meth:`protect` call, in the :class:`ApplicationController` class.
+   This method is meant to be used as an ``around_filter``.
+The filter must be set before any :meth:`ControllerSecurity::ClassMethods#protect` call, in the :class:`ApplicationController` class.

    Example::